-I would have said yes, without question and without thinking about it for long.
+I would have said yes, without question, and without thinking about it for long.
 A graphic designer runs one of the most successful wine blogs out there, so someone could also pitch me additions for some of my cornerstone content that already exists.

-If You’re a Writer:
+If You’re a Writer

-Ok, so most Upwork postings are for people willing and able to commit to writing a blog.
+Okay, so most Upwork postings are for people willing and able to commit to writing a blog.
 That’s cool.

 But, what happens after you complete that specific assignment?

 First, a bit of background, this is a big one.
-I accept guest posts on my site just like (just like Nissar does here are Career Metis and I’m sure he can talk to the struggle that it often entails more than I can) because I legitimately want people to offer their perspectives on the wine industry, what I get is a lot of generic spam of course.
+I accept guest posts on my site just like (just like Nissar does here, at Career Metis and I’m sure he can talk to the struggle that it often entails more than I can) because I legitimately want people to offer their perspectives on the wine industry, what I get is a lot of generic spam of course.
 There are a few folks that do reach out and provide an article that works for me and my readership, for some time I found myself wishing that there were more opportunities to help writers who were doing a good job.

 What would I hire for immediately?
 Someone with a list of sites that they could guest blog on, on my behalf.
 I’m not talking about a list of sites where you google “Accept guest posts” and then submit, but instead an actual list of curated sites that only accept real guest posts.

-Customer Service Specialists:
+Customer Service Specialists